 There are a lot of issues in the world today, and if you work in the social media world, you need to be informed.

 Recently, the global makeup brand, Tarte Cosmetics, released the much-anticipated Shape Tape Foundation.
 This product was promoted as being the sister product to the cult classic Shape Tape Concealer.
+The Shape Tape Concealer is incredibly popular, with people trying to source it from Tarte iself and independent retailers like Rank & Style as well, so the foundation was expected to be incredibly popular too.

 The controversy arose when Tarte released promotional materials and it became obvious that the launch included a limiting 15 shades.
 This was irresponsible of Tarte Cosmetics, but it was also a bad move considering the current industry trends.